 Seth W. Alvord ’93

-Seth Alvord joined the Connecticut College Board of Trustees in 2016.
+Seth Alvord joined the Connecticut College Board of Trustees in 2016 and assumed the position as Chair of the Board on July 1, 2024.

-He is the Founder and Managing Partner of Balance Point Capital Partners, a private equity investment company.
+Alvord is the Founder and Managing Partner of Balance Point Capital Partners, a private equity investment company.
+Balance Point invests debt and equity in middle-market companies, helping these companies find the right capital structure to support their objectives, while putting a premium on flexibility, partnership, and patience.
 Alvord has over 20 years of experience in advising and financing companies to achieve growth and profitability.
-Prior to joining Balance Point Capital, he held various positions in the investment banking industry, including the Investment Banking Division of Morgan Stanley.
+Prior to founding Balance Point Capital, he held various positions in the investment banking industry, including the Investment Banking Division of Morgan Stanley.

-At Connecticut College, Alvord majored in political science and received his bachelor’s degree in 1993 and was a member of the men’s rowing team.
-In 1998, he earned an M.B.A. from the Johnson School of Management at Cornell University where he was awarded the A. Donald Kelso Award.
+At Connecticut College, Alvord majored in political science and was a member of the men's rowing team.
+In 1998, he earned an M.B.A. from the Johnson School of Management at Cornell University where he was awarded the A. Donald Kelso Award which is given to individuals who have contributed significantly to the advancement of the school.

 Jessica Archibald '95